Hundreds of Cases Successfully Handled

 Under Iowa law it is illegal to intentionally or knowingly possess marijuana.
 Fines and penalties vary across the board based on the type of drug possessed and whether or not a person intended to distribute the drugs.
+In regard to the possession of marijuana charge-first offense, it would be smart to speak with a criminal defense attorney to see if you are eligible for the diversion program.
+If you complete the program, your charge can be dismissed.

 If you have been charged with marijuana possession, manufacture, or distribution, consult with our team at Feld Law Firm.
 We have extensive experience representing Polk County’s criminally accused.